Residential Energy Efficiency Programs

 After space heating and cooling, water heating is typically the largest energy user in the home since hot water is necessary for so many domestic activities.
 Whether you are replacing a worn-out existing water heater, looking for the best model for a new home, or looking to upgrade to a more efficient unit, it pays to choose carefully.

 Heat pump water heaters represent the first large technological change in electric water heaters since their invention.
-Traditional electric water heaters a utilize a pair of electric resistant elements to maintain a consistent temperature inside the storage tank.
+Traditional electric water heaters utilize a pair of electric resistant elements to maintain a consistent temperature inside the storage tank.
 Up until the introduction of these new hybrid water heaters, most of the improvements to electric tank water heaters were centered around adding insulation to tank.

 Learn more on our Heat Pump Water Heaters page.